insin/inputmask-core/README.md

 and the mask's value and selection are unaffected.

 Pasted input may optionally contain static parts of the mask's pattern.

+## `InputMask` history methods

+An `InputMask` creates a new history snapshot each time you:

+* Perform a different type of editing operation to the previous editing operation.
+* Perform an editing operation with the cursor in a different position from where it was left after a previous editing operation.
+* Perform an editing operation with a text selection.

+History methods allow you to step backwards and forwards through these snapshots, updating `value` and `selection` accordingly.

+If you perform an editing operation while stepping backwards through history snapshots, all snapshots after the current one will be blown away.

+A history method returns `true` if a valid history operation was performed and `value` and `selection` have been updated.

+Otherwise, if an invalid history operation is attempted (e.g. trying to redo when you've already reached the point undoing started from) it will return `false`.

+### `undo()` : `boolean`

+Steps backwards through history snapshots.

+### `redo()` : `boolean`

+Steps forwards through history snapshots.

 ## MIT Licensed